 Step 3.
 Configure MySQL Database for Gallery3.

-By default, MySQL is not hardened.
-You can secure MySQL using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.
+script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.

-Next we will need to log in to the MySQL console and create a database for Gallery3.
+Next, we will need to log in to the MySQL console and create a database for Gallery3.
 Run the following command:

 This will prompt you for a password, so enter your MySQL root password and hit Enter.
 Once you are logged in to your database server you need to create a database for the Gallery3 software: